-- The camps are open spaces of gravel and dirt. - Groups are expected to stay at the Amor camps. - The camps are established near where Amor builds homes. - Camping provides an atmosphere of team building within each group. - Fireworks, weapons, drugs, alcohol, animals, and drones are not allowed at camp. - Groups should not leave camp without notifying an Amor rep. - Recreational vehicles (RVs) are welcome.
-There are no hookup or dump sites for these at camp. - Sandals, shorts, and tank tops can be worn at camp, but please stress modesty within your group.
+es

+given a designated, chalked out

+eir campsite.

+termined by group size.

+eating, cooking, and serving

+ır entire group.

+oke only at their fire pits; no

+places or on the worksite.

+pen spaces of gravel and dirt.

+ted to stay at the Amor camps.

+stablished near where Amor

+1

+an atmosphere of team

+ch group.

+ns, drugs, alcohol, animals, and

+owed at camp.

+t leave camp without notifying

+cles (RVs) are welcome.
+There

+dump sites for these at camp.

+and tank tops can be worn at

+stress modesty within your

+i i i